GoogleCloudPlatform/kms-integrations/kmscng/docs/user_guide.md

 The provider requires the preinstallation of the Visual C++ 2022 x64 Redistributable package (14.34 or higher), which can be downloaded [here][msvc-redistributable].

+### Are 32-bit workflows supported?

+Thanks to external contributions by the community, we have added /experimental/ support for 32-bit builds.
+To build a 32-bit version of the CNG provider, you can pass `--cpu x64_x86_windows` to your bazel build command.

+NOTE: this feature is experimental / not formally supported, and may break in the future.
+You should also use the generated `kmscng.dll` DLL located in `bazel-bin\kmscng\main\` directly, rather than the regular .msi installer.
+On 64-bit platforms, this DLL should be placed in `C:\Windows\SysWOW64`, rather than `C:\Windows\System32`.

+Building from source on Windows is especially tricky and brittle, if you run into issues, make sure to check the closed issues on the GitHub repo for pointers.

 ### gRPC Could not get default PEM root certs